rvandewater/YAIB-cohorts/README.md

 - R: [README.md](R/README.md)
 - Python: [README.md](Python/README.md)
+New: We also provide a [Docker image](https://github.com/rvandewater/YAIB-cohorts/tree/main/docker) to simplify things.

 Note: due to some recent bug fixes in ricu, the extracted cohorts might differ marginally from those published in the benchmarking paper.